amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 ## Considerations

-Keep these things in mind when streaming transformations from Amplitude
+Keep these things in mind when streaming transformations from Amplitude:

 * You must enable this integration in each Amplitude project you want to use it in.
 * Amplitude sends selected event and user properties along with the event.